SquitchYT/Tess/README.md

 # Tess
 A simple terminal.
-For download : https://squitch.fr/tess-1.0.0.AppImage or clone this Repo :
+For download : https://squitch.fr/tess-1.0.0.AppImage or clone this Repo; Then :

 `
 npm install
 `
+\n
 `
 npm run rebuild
 `